Does Zendesk use OpenAI? The full 2026 story

 Go live in minutes, not months

 Instead of a multi-week custom project, eesel AI offers a one-click integration with Zendesk.
-You can sign up, connect your help desk, and start seeing how the AI would perform on your past tickets in a matter of minutes.
-No mandatory sales demos, no waiting for developers.
-This self-serve approach means you can see if it’s a good fit almost immediately.
+You can sign up, connect your help desk, and see how the AI performs immediately.
+It’s a fast way to add an extra layer of capability to your existing Zendesk setup.

 Instantly connect all your knowledge